-Figure 14.
-Flash execute-in-place (XIP) subsystem.
-System accesses via the main AHR-I ite slave are decoded to determine if they are XIP accesses, direct accesses to the SSI e.g. for configuration, or accesses to various other hardware and control registers in the XIP subsystem, XIP accesses are first looked up in the cache, to accelerate accesses to recentlyused data.
-If the data is not found in the cache, an external generated via the SSI, and the resulting data is stored in the cache and forwarded on to the system bus.
+Figure 14, Flash execute-in-place (XIP) subsystem.
+System accesses via the main AHR-Lite slave are decoded to determine if they are XIP accesses, direct accesses to the SSI e.g. for configuration, or accesses to various other hardware and control registers in the XIP subsystem, XIP accesses are first looked up in the cache, to accelerate accesses to recentlyused data.
+If the data is not found in the cache, an external serial access is generated via the SSI, and the resulting data is stored in the cache and forwarded on to the system bus.

-The serial flash interface is configured by the flash second stage when using the SDK to run at an integer divider of the system clock.
-All the included second stage boot implementations support a PICO_FLASH_SPI_CLKDIV setting (e.g. https://github.com/raspberrypi/pico-sdk/tree/master/src/rp2_common/boot_stage2/ in boot2_w25q080.S to make the default interface speed 125/4 = 31.25 MHz).
-This divider can be overridden by specifying PICO_FLASH_SPI_CLKDIV in the particular board config header used with the SDK.
+The serial flash interface is configured by the flash second stage when using the Pico SDK to run at an integer divider of the system clock.
+All the included second stage boot implementations support a PICO_FLASH_SPI_CLKDIV setting (e.g. defaulted to 4 in https://github.com/raspberrypi/pico-sdk/tree/master/src/rp2_common/boot_stage2/boot2_w25q080.S to make the default interface speed 125/4 = 31.25 MHz).
+This divider can be overridden by specifying PICO_FLASH_SPI_CLKDIV in the particular board config header used with the Pico SDK.